gorkazl/PathLims/README.md

 #### Installing PathLims in editable mode

 If you want to install PathLims such that you can make changes to it "*on the fly*" then, visit its GitHub repository [https://github.com/gorkazl/PathLims/](https://github.com/gorkazl/PathLims/), select a branch and then click on the green "*<> Code*" button on the top right and select "Download ZIP" from the pop-up menu.
-Once downloaded, move the zpi file to a target folder (e.g., "*~/Documents/myLibraries/*") and unzip the file.
+Once downloaded, move the *zip* file to a target folder (e.g., "*~/Documents/myLibraries/*") and unzip the file.
 Open a terminal and `cd` to the resulting folder, e.g.,

 	cd ~/Documents/myLibraries/PathLims-master/